 As long as you provide attribution and share under the same license.

-🙏 Acknowledgments
+🙏 About

-Start reading with the Introduction
+Start with the Introduction →

 Remember: Every Emacs expert was once where you are now.
 The journey is worth it.